Created: April 28, 2015

 L. Ordering Master and Sub-Master Keys

 The Department of Facilities Operations restricts the issuing of Master and Sub-Master Keys to individuals with job responsibilities requiring the use of such keys.
 To maintain the integrity of our University key system, persons requesting Master keys will be issued appropriate keys relevant to their function.
-In the event a Master key is required and passes review, the Dean, Department Head, or Director must provide a signed letter on their department’s letterhead.
-The letter will require the reasoning for the key, acknowledgement of the responsibility for re-keying the area affected if the Master Key is stolen or lost and a billable department account number.
+In the event a Master key is required and passes review, the Dean, Department Head, or Director must provide approval along with the reasoning for the key.
 All requests for Master and Sub-Master Keys will be reviewed and approved in writing by the Police Chief or the Executive Director for Facilities Operations.
 Master and Sub-Master Keys fall within the Master Key Policy.

 M. Key Policy Violations